-LX - The HI-POD LX series combines the professional control features of the Hi-Pod PRO series, with the ease of use and transport of a 35 lb tower.
+LX - The HI-POD Super-Lite gives the user maximum ease of use and transportation.
+It's a 25 lbs tower that will fit into the trunk of an economy car.
 Once you are familiar with the setup procedures it should take 10-15 mins to fully configure a unit.